AIRPLANE FLIGHT ANALOGY

 very low over you, its powerful wake vortices will blow you over and put

 dust in your eyes.

 All of my reasoning implies that modern aircraft actually remain aloft by

 A CRUDE PREDICTIONHow well does the "disk balloons" model correspond to the real world?
 Well, we can pull an equation out of the motions of the balloons, and use it to predict both aircraft energy-use and induced drag.
 If the equation is at all similar to the actual aerodynamics of a real-world airplane, then the "disk balloons" are a useful model.
-If the equation is faulty, then the model only has weak ties with reality.
+If my equation turns out to be faulty, then my model only has weak ties with reality.

-Suppose the "disk-balloons" contain air which rotates as a solid object, (or imagine radial membranes in the balloons.)
-If I add together the work done in creating the circulatory flow, plus the work done in projecting the constrained air downwards, I arrive at a predicted aircraft power expenditure of:
+Suppose the "disk-balloons" contain air which rotates as a solid object, (or imagine radial membranes in the balloons.
+Or stuff them with aerogel.)
+If I then add together the work done in creating the circulatory flow, plus the work done in projecting the constrained air downwards, I arrive at a predicted aircraft power expenditure of:

 Power = 8 * (M * g)^2 / [ pi * span^2 * V * density ]M * g being aircraft weight, V is velocity of horizontal flight, and "density" is the density of air.
 Induced drag should then be power/V:

 Induced Drag = 8 * (M * g)^2 / [ pi * span^2 * V^2 * density ]What happens if I assume that the air within the disk-balloons is not "solid", but instead it's made to whirl faster near the center of the balloon, such that the tangential velocity of the air is constant, regardless of its distance from the center of the balloon?
 (Imagine a wing which produces a downward velocity of net downwash which is constant at each point along the whole span of the wing.)
 If the "downwash" is constant across the wingspan, then the modified "balloon equation" predicts a power expenditure of 2x that above.